debasishray16/SatXtract/README.md

 ### Information

-If you want to add daat which is over 100 Mb, then you can use **Git LFS Storage**.
+If you want to add data which is over 100 Mb, then you can use **Git LFS Storage**.

 1. First add the specific file in your project file.
 2. Then, copy the location of the file which is over 100 MB.
 Then, istall the git lfs by using command: